 Full course load information

-Five to six courses (each of them with two classroom hours per week) per term on average.
-Student can take more if they wish.
+- 5-6 courses (each of them with two classroom hours per week) per term on average

 Transfer credits and equivalent courses at this university